cloudControl/documentation/Guides/Ruby/Ruby on Rails.md

-# Migrating a Ruby on Rails application
+# Deploying a Ruby on Rails application
 [Ruby on Rails][rails] is an open-source web framework that's optimized for programmer happiness and sustainable productivity.

 In this tutorial we're going to show you how to migrate an existing Rails